 If you press Program Run, the CNC PILOT reads in the program that was last active in this mode or in the editing mode.
-Alternately, you can select another program with Program list (see "Program management" on page 112).
+Alternately, you can select another program with Program list (see "Program management" auf Seite 127).

 Comparing a tool list